 - calling someone names, insulting them, and continually criticizing them

 - trapping a partner at home or preventing them from leaving

 - threatening to hurt children, pets, or other members of a partner’s family

-- demanding to know where a partner is every minute
+- demanding to know where a partner is at every minute

-- monitoring where a partner goes, who they call, and who they spend time with-humiliating a partner
+- monitoring where a partner goes, whom they call, and whom they spend time with

 - making accusations of cheating

 - serially cheating on a partner and then blaming them for the behavior

 - attempting to control a partner’s appearance